NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 ### BlockBuffer :: setBlockType()

 #### Description
 Sets the type of the block with the input block type.
+This method sets the type in both the header of the block and also in the block allocation map.

 #### Arguments
 | Name | Type | Description |